openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 |Arm® CPU plugin    |Supported and preferred |Supported               |Supported (partially)   |

 For [Multi-Device](../multi_device.md) and [Heterogeneous](../hetero_execution.md) executions
-the supported models formats depends on the actual underlying devices. _Generally, FP16 is preferable as it is most ubiquitous and performant_.
+the formats of supported models depend on the actual underlying devices. _Generally, FP16 is preferable as it is most ubiquitous and performant_.

 ### Supported Input Precision